 Perfect for a rainy afternoon activity, The NSU Art Museum Fort Lauderdale is located inside an 83,000-square-foot modern building in Fort Lauderdale’s downtown district.
 Spend a few hours with the family browsing the museum’s 6,000-piece permanent exhibits.
 Kids may recognize the work of modern artists like Keith Haring and Frank Stella, along with new and upcoming artists.

 The artwork at the museum represents the rich diversity of South Florida’s population.
 It has an extensive collection of work by Latin American and Black artists and an impressive array of African art from the 18th-21st century.
 There are colorful outdoor murals on the museum’s exterior walls and permanent indoor exhibits.
 Before you leave, stop by the museum’s cafe and browse the selection of art-focused books, jewelry, and stationery in the museum store.

 The Bonnet House Museum and Gardens

 Step back in time to The Bonnet House Museum and Gardens in Fort Lauderdale, a historic 1920s home modeled after a Caribbean-style plantation house.
-The 35-acre property is listed on the National Register for Historic Places and served as the winter getaway for Chicago businessman Frederic Clay Barlerttt.
+The 35-acre property is listed on the National Register for Historic Places and served as the winter getaway for Chicago businessman Frederic Clay Bartlett.
 Today, visitors can take guided tours through the main house and the surrounding immaculate grounds.
-It’s hard to believe that this idyllic property is just a few minutes from Fort Lauderdale beach.
+It’s hard to believe that this idyllic property is just a few minutes from Fort Lauderdale Beach.
 Once inside, visitors can marvel at the collection of animal sculptures from Asia and Africa that belonged to Barlett’s wife.
 Several trails wind around freshwater lagoons, and the museum grounds are also home to swans, cranes, and Brazilian squirrel monkeys.